senaranya/HL7/README.md

 </p>

 **Important: Supported PHP version has been updated to 7.2+.
 To use this package with 7.0 or 7.1, use previous release [1.5.4](https://github.com/senaranya/HL7/tree/1.5.4)**
+**Important: Exception message for invalid segment name changed to "Segment name '$name' should be 3 characters and in uppercase"**

 ## Introduction